 Drama is important at Aldwickbury and all boys take part.

 From Pre -Prep to Year 8 drama helps the boys develop their confidence and self-esteem through role play, improvisation and productions.
-From Reception to Year 6 there are year group productions, often linked to our independent school drama curriculum but not always.
+From Reception to Year 6 there are year group productions, often linked to our private school drama curriculum but not always.

 There is also a senior production for Years 7 and 8 where they work together to form a fully functional theatre company, stage-managing and crewing the show themselves.

 During a time-tabled lessons, boys in Years 3-5 develop skills in; performance, communication and teamwork.
 They use improvisation to explore and express their own ideas about the world in which we live.

 In Year 6 the boys are introduced to the history of drama and come to recognise the many forms that drama takes in a multi-media society.